Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Case of positive generators

 \section{Case of positive generators}

 Let $A$ be a densely defined closed operator (possibly unbounded and non-invertible) on a separable Hilbert space $\calH$.
-According to von Neumann's theorem, the operator $A^*A$ is positive and self-adjoint, and its domain $\Dom(A^*A)$ serves as a core for the operator $A$ (\cite[Theorem V 3.24]{Kato}).
-Moreover, the operator $(\bbbone +A^*A)^{-1}$ is a bounded self-adjoint operator satisfying $0 \leq (\bbbone +A^*A)^{-1} \leq \bbbone$ (\cite[Proposition 3.18]{Schmudgen}).
+According to a von Neumann theorem, the operator $A^*A$ is positive and self-adjoint, and its domain $\Dom(A^*A)$ serves as a core for operator $A$.
+So, the operator $(\bbbone +A^*A)^{-1}$ is a bounded self-adjoint operator satisfying $0 \leq (\bbbone +A^*A)^{-1} \leq \bbbone$.